PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 16:19:05
+Last updated: 2024-04-02 16:20:08
-Random Quote: Nothing happens unless first we dream. - Carl Sandburg
+Random Quote: Wisdom consists of the anticipation of consequences. - Norman Cousins